orexcap/sorter/README.md

-# Photo and Video Sorter.
+# Photo and Video Sorter

 Sort and move your Photos and Videos to a target directory based on media's create or modified date.